 While in Rennes, the Didier family grew to include Anne, Joel and Raphaelle.
 When Marie-Carmen transferred her ministry focus from campus to their three children, she also began seeing less of her husband.

 Though the average work week in France is 35 hours, Francis often doubled that.
 In 1996, Agape France selected him to direct the entire campus ministry, and Francis spent even less time with his family.
 "The most difficult thing in ministry was to see Francis available for the needs of the ministry," says Marie-Carmen, "but not for our family and me."

 Francis knows that his family felt the weight of him bearing too much.
 "My family has suffered, especially Marie-Carmen," concedes Francis.
 "I was too busy."

 Typically, Francis' face is characterized by a smile.
 But his optimism had faded.
 Almost two decades of frenetic ministry -- with no furlough -- exhausted Francis' vision.

-So in 2003 the Didiers ventured to Campus Crusade's world headquarters in Orlando, Fla.
+So in 2003 the Didiers ventured to Cru's world headquarters in Orlando, Fla.
 For the first few months Francis focused on his family and his personal relationship with Christ.
 The family enjoyed the year so much that they didn't want to return home.
 The children liked American schools and the "Christian" culture.
 And they liked having their "papa" around.

 Francis' work ethic stems from both his personality and his family background.